nv-morpheus/Morpheus/examples/digital_fingerprinting/production/morpheus/benchmarks/README.md

 ### Set Environment

 To set up and run the benchmarks on production DFP pipeline, follow the instructions provided [here](../../README.md).
-Once the Morpheus container and the MLflow server have been set up and running with `docker-compose`.
+Once the Morpheus container and the MLflow server have been set up and running with `docker compose`.
 Attach to the Morpheus pipeline container and download the sample data from S3 per the document's instructions.

 ## Requirements
 > **Note**: Make sure `gputil`, `dask` and `distributed` are installed in your Conda environment before running the benchmarks.
 Run the installation command specified below if not.